Who we are

 We check carefully that our third party suppliers are as compliant with data protection law and regulations as we are.
 When we outsource the processing of your information to third parties or provide your information to third party service providers, we oblige those third parties to protect your information with appropriate security measures and prohibit them from using your information for their own purposes or from disclosing your information to others.

-Where our third party processors are based outside the EEA, we have ensured that there is an adequacy decision in place to ensure the security of your personal data.
-For those third parties we use based in the US we have confirmed they are covered by the EU-US Privacy Shield framework.
+Where our third party processors are based outside the EEA, we have ensured that there is an adequacy decision or a specific contract in place to provide an adequate level of security for your personal data.

 Access to your information and correction